When to Remove an Arrester from Service

 Role of Sealing

-Provided that the varistor elements are not overstressed, from a technical perspective at least long service life is usually achievable.
-However, it is the condition of the enclosure and seals that will most likely become the determining factor.
-For all surge arrester designs (i.e. porcelain and polymeric), once the sealing system has deteriorated it can no longer protect the active elements from external climate.
+Provided that the varistor elements are not overstressed, from a technical perspective at least, long service life is usually achievable.
+Instead, it is the condition of the enclosure and seals that will most likely become the determining factor in the decision to remove an arrester.
+For all arrester designs, whether porcelain and polymeric-housed, once the sealing system has deteriorated it can no longer protect the active elements from external climate.
 Moisture ingress can then weaken the dielectric strength of the insulation within the assembly.

-Reliability of seals is subject to many factors, particularly quality of manufacturing.
-Even if the materials used have a long functional life, their reliability is ultimately subject to the influence of production defects.
+Reliability of seals is subject to several factors, particularly quality of manufacture.
+Even if the materials used have a long functional life, their reliability is ultimately subject to the influence of any production defects.
 Estimating a likely life span for any sealing system can prove difficult for other reasons as well.
 For example, operating environment will play a decisive role in whether or not the arrester will achieve its expected service life.
-Polymeric-housed arresters have now been in service for more than 35 years and, even with these, moisture ingress and sealing problems are sometimes an issue.
-Keeping the active elements free from moisture is the key to longevity.
+Polymeric-housed arresters have now been in service for more than 35 years and, even with these designs, moisture ingress and sealing problems are sometimes an issue.
+Keeping the active elements free from moisture is the key to longevity in service.

 Safety Considerations

-When the first polymeric distribution arrester was introduced in 1987, observers were surprised at how fast this design became the industry standard.
+When the first polymeric distribution arrester was introduced in 1987, observers were amazed at how fast this design became the industry standard.
 It has since become evident that even economics cannot drive change in the power sector as rapidly as does safety.
-For utilities that had been dealing with exploding porcelain arresters for decades, it was an easy decision to replace them with polymeric units to avoid risk of injury.
+For utilities that had for decades been dealing with exploding porcelain arresters, it was an easy decision to replace them with polymeric-housed units to avoid risk of injury.
 Even today, the potential for an exploding end-of-life event should be seriously considered whenever raising the question of when an arrester should be removed from service.

 Different failure modes for porcelain and polymer-housed arresters.